Melbourne Art Fair 2025: A Bold Edition

-The Australian art scene is about to undergo a significant transformation with the recent announcement of Melbourne Art Fair (MAF) 2025.
-Under the new direction of Melissa Loughnan, this annual fair promises to redefine the standards of contemporary art in the region.
+The Australian art scene is poised for a significant transformation with the recent announcement of the Melbourne Art Fair (MAF) 2025.
+Under the new leadership of Melissa Loughnan, this annual fair promises to redefine the standards of contemporary art in the region.

-Melissa Loughnan, a leading figure in Australian art, was appointed Director of MAF in July 2024.
-Founder of Utopian Slumps gallery in 2007, she has successfully navigated the non-profit and commercial models, participating in prestigious international art fairs such as Art Basel Hong Kong and Art Stage Singapore.
-Her expertise in public and private art consultancy, notably in the development of large-scale public art installations, testifies to her ability to innovate and direct ambitious artistic projects.
+Melissa Loughnan, a leading figure in Australian art, was appointed director of the MAF in July 2024.
+Founder of the Utopian Slumps gallery in 2007, she has successfully navigated both non-profit and commercial models, participating in prestigious international art fairs such as Art Basel Hong Kong and Art Stage Singapore.
+Her expertise in public and private art consulting, particularly in the development of large-scale public art installations, demonstrates her ability to innovate and lead ambitious artistic projects.

 A Promising 2025 Edition

-MAF 2025, scheduled from February 20 to 23 at the Melbourne Convention and Exhibition Centre, will cover 10,000 m², presenting works by over 100 contemporary artists from 60 leading galleries and indigenous art centers.
-This edition marks the fair's transition to an annual model, reinforcing its role as an essential platform for contemporary art in Australia.
+MAF 2025, scheduled for February 20-23 at the Melbourne Convention and Exhibition Centre, will span 10,000 square meters, showcasing works by over 100 contemporary artists from 60 leading Indigenous galleries and art centres.
+This edition marks the fair's transition to an annual model, reinforcing its role as a key platform for contemporary art in Australia.

 Leading International Commissions